prgshukla/cafe-app/README.md

 step 4: created a Dockerfile:
     - vim Dockerfile

-step 5: docker build -t cafe-app .

-step 6: changes on a this path & then created your rds databses:
+step 5: changes on a this path & then created your rds databses:
      - src/main/resources/application.properties
      - <img width="1342" height="187" alt="image" src="https://github.com/user-attachments/assets/10537be5-00bb-4b00-b6d1-346a93999f72" />

-step 7: follow this steps:
-     - src/main/java/school/controller/homeController.java
+step 6: docker build -t cafe-app .

 step 8: run this command:
     - docker run -d -p 8080:8080 --name cafe-container cafe-app

+step 9: run docker compose
+        docker compose build
+        docker compose up -d

-step 9: then this command to be use:
+step 10: then this command to be use:
     - docker ps
     - docker images

 step 10: copy your public ip address:
-     - 19.18.34.21:8080
+     - your instance ip:8080
      - then you see a home pages